Deformations and desingularizations of conically singular associative submanifolds: Desingularizations for special cases of singularities

 \subsection{Desingularizations for Harvey-Lawson $T^2$-cone singularity}

-In a generic path $\bphi\in \bsP_{\operatorname{cs}}^{\operatorname{reg}}$ of co-closed $G_2$-structures, by definition CS associative submanifolds are unobstructed along this path.
-Moreover, any CS associative submanifold asymptotic to a cone whose homogeneous kernel at rate $-1$ (as defined in \autoref{def homogeneous kernel}) is two-dimensional (as is the case for the Harvey--Lawson $T^2$-cone)---together with an asymptotically conical (AC) associative having the same asymptotic cone, necessarily satisfy \autoref{eq matching special Lag}.
-This implies that the stability index of the cone must be $1$, and there is always an obstruction to CS deformations of the above associative along such a generic path.
+Let $\bphi \in \bsP_{\operatorname{cs}}^{\operatorname{reg}}$ be a generic path of co-closed $G_2$-structures.
+Then, by \autoref{def regular G2 str}, any CS associative submanifold $P \in \bcM_{\operatorname{cs}}^\bphi$ is unobstructed along this path; that is, the operator $\widebar{\bD}_{P,\mu,\cZ}$ is surjective.
+Moreover, any such $P$, together with an AC associative submanifold sharing the same asymptotic cone whose homogeneous kernel at rate $-1$ is two-dimensional, must satisfy the matching condition in \autoref{eq matching special Lag}.
+It follows that the stability index of the cone is $1$, and $P$ is an isolated point in the moduli space $\bcM_{\operatorname{cs}}^\bphi$.
 This is the content of the following lemma.

 \begin{lemma} Let $\bphi\in \bsP_{\operatorname{cs}}^{\operatorname{reg}}$ be a path of co-closed $G_2$-structures and $P\in \bcM_{\operatorname{cs}}^\bphi$ be a CS associative with singularity at only one point.
 Let $L\subset \R^7$ be an AC associative with the same asymptotic cone $C$ of $P$.
 If $d_{-1}=2$, then Moreover, $\operatorname{s-ind}(C)=1$, $\dim \ker \fL_{P,-1}=1$ and $\ker \fL_{P,-1}=\langle v_P\rangle_\R$ such that $\inp{v_P}{f_P}_{L^2}\neq 0$. \end{lemma}